michaelboth/Takyon/README.md

 # Takyon's Key Features
 - Point-to-point message passing communication API (reliable and unreliable)
 - Heterogeneous: unifies RDMA, sockets, and many other communication interconnects
+- Takyon's abrstration does not compromise performance
-- Only 8 functions... can learn in a few days
+- Only 8 functions... intuitive and can learn in a few days
 - Supports connected and unconnected (unicast & multicast)
 - Supports blocking and non-blocking transfers
 - Supports one-sided (read or write) and two-sided transfers (send -> recv)